epfml/disco/docs/TASK.md

 }
 ```

-The `Task` interface has three fields: a mandatory `taskID` (of `string` type), an optional `displayInformation`, and an optional `trainingInformation`.
+The `Task` interface has three fields: a mandatory `id` (of `string` type), an optional `displayInformation`, and an optional `trainingInformation`.
 The interfaces for the optional fields are [`DisplayInformation`](../discojs/discojs-core/src/task/display_information.ts) and [`TrainingInformation`](../discojs/discojs-core/src/task/training_information.ts).

 ### Preprocessing

 In the Task object we can optionally choose to add preprocessing functions.
 Preprocessing is defined [here](../discojs/discojs-core/src/dataset/data/preprocessing.ts),
 and is currently only implemented for images (e.g. resize, normalize, ...).

 Suppose we want our custom preprocessing that divides each pixel value by 2.
 In the [preprocessing](../discojs/discojs-core/src/dataset/data/preprocessing.ts) file,
 first we add the enum of our custom function:

 ```js